Market Architecture

 These parameters are the same for each pair of corresponding markets, except that one of the markets will have a rateType of 0 (buyers purchase fixed-rate swaps) and the other 1 (buyers purchase floating-rate swaps).
 This makes the markets single sided, meaning that only fixed-rate swaps can be purchased in one market and floating-rate swaps in the other market.
 LPs serve as counterparties in each market and receive the other type of rate obligation when the swap is purchased.
 For example, if a buyer purchases a fixed-rate swap in market.rateType = 0, the LP will receive the floating end of the swap.
 This split market design allows LPs to more effectively manage interest rate risk as they can reallocate liquidity to markets as needed.

-While anyone will be able to permissionlessly create markets when we offiicially launch, only authorized users during this alpha testing period.
+While anyone will be able to permissionlessly create markets in the future, only authorized users can do so at this time.

 Market Liquidity